 5. Make a visit.
 If it is possible, go with your dog to the new place a couple of times before the move.
 This way it can sniff and get to know better the smells and sounds of your future home.
 The stress after the relocation will be less if your dog already knows the place.

 The way a dog reacts to such a significant change strongly depends on its character and ability to adapt.
 There is always the possibility of your dog developing depression, fur loss, appetite loss or overall apathy.
-In these moments you have the important role, as a doggy parent, to take care and encourage your dog.
+In these moments you have an important role, as a doggy parent, to take care and encourage your dog.

 Spend a couple of days in researching where are the nearest dog parks and where to find a good vet.
 If you have planned in advance your future house removal, the present will be way less emotional.
 Here are some things you can do that will have a positive effect on your dog and help it be its joyous self.